Our mission … to support the development of new

 The CMTA is run by a Board of volunteers who establish policy and procedures and who are hands-on in spearheading fundraising activities such as golf tournaments and “swims for the cure.”
 They generate hundreds of thousands of dollars for the CMTA each year.

-The CMTA’s greatest successes have been in accomplishing its twofold goals of supporting, encouraging and funding CMT research and providing information and education to its members through conferences, newsletters, publications and support groups.
-From an organization of only a few hundred persons, the association has grown to be known throughout the medical world and to serve over 20,000 persons who make inquiries through the Internet, by phone calls and with letters asking for our information and publications.
-The first twenty-seven years have been marked by incredible advances in CMT research and knowledge.
+The CMTA’s greatest successes have been in accomplishing its twofold goals of supporting, encouraging and funding CMT research and providing information and education to its members through conferences, newsletters, publications and branches.
+From an organization of only a few hundred persons, the association has grown to be known throughout the medical world and to serve over 30,000 persons who make inquiries through the Internet, by phone calls and with letters asking for our information and publications.
+The first 33 years have been marked by incredible advances in CMT research and knowledge.